Bake or Break

 3. In a separate bowl, stir together the sour cream, butter, milk, eggs, and vanilla.
 Add to the flour mixture, and stir just until combined.
 Stir in the pecans.
 If you like, save some pecans to top off the muffins.

 4. Divide the batter evenly among the muffin cups, using about 3 tablespoons of batter to fill each about 2/3 full.
-Sprinkle a pinch of turbinado sugar on top of each muffin.
+If you reserved pecan to add to the tops of the muffins, add those now.
+If you like, sprinkle a pinch of turbinado sugar on top of each muffin.

 5. Bake 16 to 20 minutes, or until a pick inserted into the center comes out clean.